Fiber infrastructure in China grew nearly nine times faster than in the U.S. since 2013

 Inadequate Broadband Mapping

 The federal government has for years relied primarily upon the FCC’s Form 477 deployment data in order to form a mosaic of where robust service is and isn’t in the country.
-One of the inherent issues with this data is that it allows for a provider to mark an entire “census block” (of which there are thousands per state) as covered if even as little as one home is actually serviced.
+One of the inherent issues with this data is that it allows for an internet provider to mark an entire “census block” (of which there are thousands per state) as covered if even as little as one home is actually serviced.

 This lends itself to widespread misreporting of where service is actually available, especially in rural areas where census blocks can cover large distances and many homes.
 In turn, it can mislead policymakers and municipalities, decreasing the effectiveness of any funds allocated to broadband deployment in the process.

 Despite the fact that the United States government contributes hundreds of millions per year to closing the digital divide, it persists.
 There are many reasons for this, including the lack of accurate mapping described above, as well as less than ideal allocation of the funds in terms of areas of focus around the country.

 In some areas, common sense initiatives such as “dig once” that mandate conduit pipeline installment during roadway projects have allowed states to rapidly expand fiber footprints while also saving tremendous amounts of money in the process.
 In fact, we’ve previously estimated that nationwide fiber expansion costs could be reduced by $140 billion down to $14 billion in total if these dig once policies were the national standard.
 Despite this, most states have not implemented them or other cost-saving measures for fiber deployment.

 - See how all 50 states rank for internet access, pricing, and speeds.
 (New Jersey is the best, Alaska is the worst.)